opencollective/opencollective-frontend/components/static-pages/tos.md

 (b) **Contributions.** Each contribution you make is paid directly to an Organization that receives and holds funds.
 When a contribution is intended for a Collective, it is received and held by the Organization acting as its Host and must be used (less any applicable fees) in support of the designated Collective.
 When a contribution is intended for an Organization, it is held and used in accordance with that Organization’s stated purpose and terms.

-When making a contribution, you may be offered the option to include a voluntary Platform Tip to support the operation of the Platform, as described in Section 9(a).
+When making a contribution, you may also elect to pay a voluntary Platform Tip to support the operation, maintenance, and development of the Platform by OFiTech.
+Only the amount designated as a contribution to the Host or Collective constitutes your contribution.
+Any Platform Tip is a separate payment to OFiTech.
+A Platform Tip is separate from and in addition to your contribution to the Host or Collective, is paid for the benefit of OFiTech, and does not constitute a contribution to the Host or the applicable Collective.
+Platform Tips are described further in Section 9(a).
+By submitting a Platform Tip, you authorize the Host to collect the Platform Tip on behalf of OFiTech and remit it to OFiTech in accordance with these Terms.

 Our Platform allows you to use and store a payment method via the Platform that is acceptable to us ("**Payment Method**") to pay for any contributions or to receive any expense payments.
 You represent and warrant that you are authorized to use the Payment Method.
 You authorize our designated third-party Payment Processor to charge the amount specified to your Payment Method for any contribution you authorize via the Platform.
 If the Payment Method cannot be verified, is invalid, or is not otherwise acceptable, your contribution may be suspended or cancelled automatically.
 Some Payment Methods may be offered as separately branded Payment Processor services (such as PayPal), and you agree to comply with the terms of those services.